isamu-isozaki/teamai_test/engineering/infrastructure/design/201809_StorageNodes.html.md

 GitLab's storage architecture for Git data implements a simple and boring approach by using standalone storage nodes running the Gitaly service.
 At a very basic level, the application uses a project lookup table to determine which storage node contains a given project.
-This approach is highly performant (especially once NFS was removed), avoids some of the inherent complexities of running a distributed file system, and keeps the design and its associated components simple and manageable.
+This approach is highly performant (especially once NFS was removed/index.html.md), avoids some of the inherent complexities of running a distributed file system, and keeps the design and its associated components simple and manageable.

 The proposal entails switching the storage nodes to use the ZFS file system, which is a mature file